jaseknighter/krill/README.md

 ...and you should hear a change in the reverb.

-that's it! you did it! now, i need to do the dishes. :P
+that's it! phew! now, i need to do the dishes. :P

-### final thoughts
+### final thoughts after having done the dishes
 what i've tried to demonstrate here is not just the solution to a few coding problems, but a bit about the process of solving the problem itself. for me, the joy of coding is as much about figuring out solutions to problems as it is about arriving at solutions. when i am trying to solve a problem, often the solution comes after i've decided i've done all i can and have more or less given up all hope. frequently, after i've given up, i decide to take a walk and then the solution just shows itself to me in my mind and sometimes the solution actually works!

 coding, especially i think for beginners, can be extremely challenging and often requires quite a bit of patience and perseverence. however, i think the effort is worth it and there is a very large community attached to monome that is here to help!